You are viewing this site in staging mode. Click in this bar to return to normal site.

 Sharon Robertson – Pastoral Leader

-The Inclusion Manager is responsible for the monitoring of pastoral needs and provision, with the class teachers having responsibility for the pupils in their care.
+The SENCO and Pastoral Leader are responsible for the monitoring of pastoral needs and provision, with the class teachers having responsibility for the pupils in their care.
 All school staff have a responsibility to report concerns to the named Safeguarding Lead.
 See the school’s Safeguarding Policy.

 Support and provision for social and emotional needs are strong.
 We have a full time Pastoral Leader.
 Children work on a 1:1 basis and in small groups to address issues of anxiety or other barriers to learning.
-The Inclusion Manager is able to call on the support services in county and other professionals to support families.
-This may involve the opening of an Early Help Plan for a family to enable access to the local support network.
-A referral to Children’s Services’ Integrated Front Door may be necessary for significant levels of support for a famiy.
+The SENCO/ Pastoral Leader are able to call on the support services in county and other professionals to support families.
+This may involve the opening of an Early Help Plan for a family to enable access to the local support network, or a discussion with the school’s Designated Support “Worker.
+A referral to Children’s Services’ Integrated Front Door may be necessary for significant levels of support for a family.

-The school’s Receptionist/Welfare Officer is presently responsible for children’s medical needs and is supported in this role by the Inclusion Manager.
+The school’s Welfare Officer is presently responsible for children’s medical needs and is supported in this role by the SENCO.
 The School Nursing Service also supports the school to manage medical issues and vulnerable pupils with Medical Care Plans.

 How does the school manage the administration of medicines and providing personal care?